Marc-Ducret/MSA/docs/minecraft_mechanics.md

 # Minecraft Mechanics

 This document will outline how Minecraft runs and simulates its world.
 It will refer to various articles on the [official Minecraft Wiki](https://minecraft.gamepedia.com) for more details.
 This wiki not only aims at new players but also at the significant technical community of Minecraft.
-Therefore, it provides accurate information about the gameplay but also how the game engine works.
+Therefore, it provides accurate information about the gameplay but also about how the game engine works.

 ## Objects Representations